cleogirl2525/dewclaw_live/README.md

 Jackie Bishop Wells graduated from the VCU Graphic Design Program in 2008 with a BA in Fine Arts.
 She has owned Fallout—Richmond’s Premier Goth Industrial Fetish Nightclub—since 2015 and has been organizing events and working with the BDSM, Leather, LGBTQIA+ and Alternative Communities in the Richmond, Virginia area for over 10 years.

-rotting_reign
-Logo Artist
+rotting_reign, Logo Artist

-Vanna
-Sound Engineer
+Vanna, Sound Engineer

-Andy
-Production Manager
+Andy Clifford, Production Manager

-David Riley
-Curator
+David Riley, Curator

 # KEYWORDS
 WRESTLING, BDSM, TEAMMATE INTIMACIES, DOG TRAINING, ATHLETICS, FAILURE, BLACK LESBIANS, LEATHERDYKES, NOISE, DARK AMBIENT, NEW MEDIA